ReddyBytes/Kubernetes-K8s/9_Persistent_Volumes_and_Storages/Readme.md

 ## Types of Volumes
 ### 1 .
 Persistent Volumes ( PV ) :
 It is like a a piece of storage on host machine where we link our container data to  this volume , so that when a container lost we don't loss data .

 ###  Types of Persistent Volume

-`local –` Data is stored on devices mounted locally to your cluster’s Nodes.
+a. `local –` Data is stored on devices mounted locally to your cluster’s Nodes.

-`hostPath –`  Stores data within a named directory on a Node (this is designed for testing purposes and doesn’t work with multi-Node clusters).
+b. `hostPath –`  Stores data within a named directory on a Node (this is designed for testing purposes and doesn’t work with multi-Node clusters).

-`nfs –` Used to access Network File System (NFS) mounts.
+c. `nfs –` Used to access Network File System (NFS) mounts.

-`iscsi –` iSCSI (SCSI over IP) storage attachments.
+d. `iscsi –` iSCSI (SCSI over IP) storage attachments.

-`csi –` Allows integration with storage providers that support the Container Storage Interface (CSI) specification, such as the block storage services provided by cloud platforms.
+e. `csi –` Allows integration with storage providers that support the Container Storage Interface (CSI) specification, such as the block storage services provided by cloud platforms.

-`cephfs –` Allow the use of CephFS volumes.
+f. `cephfs –` Allow the use of CephFS volumes.

-`fc –` Fibre Channel (FC) storage attachments.
+g. `fc –` Fibre Channel (FC) storage attachments.

-`rbd –` Rados Block Device (RBD) volumes.
+h. `rbd –` Rados Block Device (RBD) volumes.

 ### Provisioning of PersistentVolumes